 Because of federal lobbying laws, all official KU requests for meetings with the Kansas congressional delegation must be coordinated with Government Relations.
-Please contact Jack Cline at 202-434-4790 prior to requesting a meeting with Kansas members of the U.S. House or the U.S. Senate.
+Please contact our federal relations staff prior to requesting a meeting with Kansas members of the U.S. House or U.S. Senate.

 - Try to keep letters and emails to one page.